 Steve helped create this workshop and is its chair.
 He also chaired the Airborne TV Seminar and, with the assistance of the Poynter Institute, he created the Virtual Video Workshop.

-Boyd Huppert recently marked his 27th year as a reporter, including 15 years at KARE-TV in Minneapolis.
-During that time Boyd has become widely known for his work as a storyteller and teacher.
+During his 34 year career in television news, Boyd Huppert has become widely known for his work as a video storyteller and teacher.

 Few others have experienced life as a journalist the way John C.P.
 Goheen has; having covered virtually every type of natural disaster to include a deadly tsunami, volcanic eruptions, hurricanes, earthquakes, floods, tornados and more.
 He has covered many major national and international stories often working alone in harsh and high-risk environments.
 These assignments have garnered him countless accolades to include being named the National Press Photographer of the Year 3 consecutive times.

 Goheen is well known for his unique style of storytelling…merging great images with great sound…no matter the topic.
 His work has served as an example to many current day one-man-bands as a model of how to work alone to achieve success while presenting powerful and engaging stories.

 Today Goheen splits his time between freelancing and teaching.
 In 2010, he became a full-time faculty member of Loyola University Chicago’s School of Communication where he teaches video production and documentary filmmaking.

 “I love my job.
 It is an honor and privilege to tell stories in our community.
 Meeting people and sharing their passion.
 I love to create.”